MFarabi619/Workday-Time-Entry-Script/README.md

 - Automating browser actions using Selenium Webdriver.
 - Parsing HTML using Selenium Webdriver.
 - Improving robustness of PyAutoGUI scripts by using waiting for image to show up rather than using sleep() function.
-- Choosing a large enough and distinct enough image to be reliably detected by OpenCV.
+- Choosing a large and distinct enough image to be reliably detected by OpenCV.